 I have previously posted a series of lessons explaining how students have studied various ways of making marks.
 This is part of a landscape scheme of work, where students will create a landscape based on their memories.
 This was a GCSE art and design scheme of work, and you can find the other lessons for […]Read more "KS4 Art & Design: Mark Making [Lesson 6]"

-In these poly-printing technique lessons, my KS3 art pupils have been looking at African Adinkra Symbols and using them as inspiration to create their own printed artwork.
-They looked at the symbols, drew them out, and finally created their own poly-print artworks.
-For their initial research into printing techniques, students looked Adinkra Symbols.
-When they […]Read more "KS3 Art: Poly Printing Scheme of Work – Adinkra Symbols"
+In these poly-printing technique lessons, my KS3 art pupils looked at African Adinkra Symbols and used them as inspiration to create their own colourful, printed artwork.
+They researched the Adinkra symbols, drew them out, created their own symbols and finally created their own poly-print artworks.
+For their initial research into printing techniques, students looked Adinkra […]Read more "KS3 Art: Poly Printing Scheme of Work – Adinkra Symbols"

 Following on from our previous lesson in mark making, which focussed on using the paintbrush in a new way and trying different pointillist techniques, this lesson is aimed at developing those skills.
 On the board I showed some work by Van Gogh and questioned the group about how the painting made them feel, how the […]Read more "KS4 Art & Design: Mark Making [Lesson 4]"